juren53/HST-Metadata/README.md

 The initial focus of the project is the photo collection to be followed by audio files and finally video files.

-This work is being under the direction of Laurie Austin, Audiovisual Archives, Harry S. Truman Presidential Library.
+This work is under the direction of Laurie Austin, Audiovisual Archives, Harry S. Truman Presidential Library.